 Personalising bread using the BALM protocol is a game-changer for reducing bowel cancer risk.

-Bread is an everyday food that can boost gut health, reduce inflammation, and help almost everyone make good diet choices.
+Bread when made according to the gold standard Baking as Lifestyle Medicine BALM Protocol is an everyday food that can boost gut health, reduce inflammation, and help almost everyone make good diet choices.
 It’s affordable, easy for people to accept, and can be implemented quickly, making it a relevant tool for public health and social justice.

 Bread is a staple food that’s enjoyed by people all around the world.
 It’s a part of our daily lives, which makes it the perfect way to deliver targeted nutrition that can help reduce the risk of bowel cancer.
 By personalising bread using the BALM protocol, we can create a powerful tool for bowel cancer prevention that everyone can access and afford.